 For codes EMPL, CUST and DRLC including issuer information the MT Identifier and the line 8 might not be sufficient with 35+33 = 68 char because the MX issuer and MXIdentification could have together up to max 70 char.
 So in this case the MX issuer will be truncated and the truncation is calculated to keep the full MXIdentification length.

-If the MX Issuer in scenario 1, 2 is absent with codes EMPL, CUST or DRLC , “NOTPROVIDED” is copied to MTIssuer to get a correct MT format.
+If the MX Issuer in scenario 1, 2 is absent with codes EMPL, CUST or DRLC , a double slash “//” will be introduced between the CountryCode and the Identification.

+In scenario 2 where PrivateID is used with SchemeName.Code having no MT equivalent like “TELE”, it will be translated to “CUST” and the MX scheme Name Code is translated to MTIssuer as done for Organisation Scheme Name Codes described above.

 In case scenario 3,